openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 The most basic way to specify which tests to run is to give one or more paths directly on the command line, for directories and files containing tests.

 If a file contains multiple tests, you can specify the name of a test within that file by appending `#`_ID_ to the file path, where _ID_ is either defined in the test itself after the `@test` tag, or the string `id`_N_  if no id is explicitly defined, where N is the number of the test within the file, and where `0` identifies the first test.

+If you specify `?`_string_ after the name of a test, the _string_ will be passed down to the test, for the test to filter the parts of the test to be executed.
+For any tests executed by JUnit Platform, the string is interpreted as the name of a single method in the test to be executed.

 If you wish to specify a long list of arguments, you can put the list in a file and specify that file using the `@`_file_ option.